Sites and domains

 - Pricing tier: Click change plan and select the F0 (free) tier

-- Microsoft App ID: Select Create new Microsoft App ID
+- For Creation Type select Create new Microsoft App ID

 - Click Review and Create, then Create, then Go to resource

-- You can optionally personalise the icon and name for the bot under Bot Management > Bot Profile > Icon & Display Name.
+- You can optionally personalise the icon and name for the bot under Settings > Bot Profile > Icon & Display Name.

 - Navigate to App registrations and select the newly created bot.

-- Make a note of the Application (client) ID for Bot, as this will be used in the Totara integration settings later in the process.
+- Make a note of the Application (client) ID, as this will be used as the Bot app ID in the Totara integration settings later in the process.

-- In the Certificates & Secrets blade, delete any existing secret, then click New client secret.
+- On the Manage > Certificates & Secrets page, delete any existing secret, then click New client secret.